 The results for physical apertures, obtained using cloud-to-cloud distances in direction Z in CloudCompare, are presented in Fig. 7.
 As can be seen, with increasing dislocations, the physical aperture also increases.
 The fitting regression showed a nonlinear trend (quadratic), which can be analyzed as follows: at the beginning of the dislocation stage, the changes in physical aperture are drastic and steep.
 However, after some displacement, changes begin to change smoother.
 This behavior could be due to steep asperities playing an important role in changing the physical aperture along the dislocation direction.
 Once these asperities are surpassed, the changes become less significant.
+By increasing void spaces through fracture dislocation, the standard deviation of the physical aperture increased.
 Moreover, the sample size used in this study is too small for more detailed analysis.
 It is recommended to conduct additional tests with larger sample sizes and further dislocations, for example, conducting to the middle of the samples, for a more comprehensive understanding.
 If the relationship between displacement and physical aperture is established, it could assist in predicting fluid flow behavior during shear displacement, which requires further investigation.

 Fig. 7 Physical aperture versus dislocation.
-The dashed red line shows the fitting trendline and the blue lines show the standard deviation of physical apertures for different dislocations.
+The dashed red line shows the fitting trendline and the green lines show the standard deviation of physical apertures for different dislocations.